 5. Have a Clear List of Job Openings, Make it Easy to Apply

 Now that your visitor has learned about your company culture, encourage them to reach out to you by including an easy-to-scan list of job openings.
-For general inquiries, be sure to include the name, title, email and phone number of your HR contact.
+For general inquiries, include the name, title, email, and phone number of your HR contact.

 - On job description pages, include clear calls-to-action (we recommend an “Apply Now” button).

 - Include a way for candidates to keep in touch via social media, or by subscribing to email updates.
-If they’re not ready to apply yet, you can at least leverage their interest now.
+If they’re not ready to apply, you can at least leverage their interest now.

 - There are many outside tools you can use for managing job applications.
 First and foremost, make sure they’re easy to use for job seekers.

 - (A word of caution, if the application process isn’t easy it can have a negative impact on your brand as a whole.)